Hamas Says Israel Lebanon Strike Kills Commander, Family

 "Commander" Saeed Attallah Ali, his wife and two daughters were killed in "Zionist bombardment of his house in the Beddawi camp" near the northern city of Tripoli, it said.

-Israel has repeatedly targeted Hamas officials in Lebanon since the Gaza onslaught began almost a year ago.
+Israel has repeatedly targeted Hamas officials in Lebanon since the Gaza war erupted almost a year ago.

 Hamas has announced the deaths of at least 18 of its members in Lebanon since then.